Source Card #9: Crossing the Threshold Every Day

 Creating a Dialogue

-As part of this collaboration, and to help inform the creation of two new police characters for our Back of the Yards comic series, our plan is to facilitate an open dialogue between participating youth and both active and retired police officers.
-Excerpts from this open dialogue (with supplemental comic illustrations) will be shared in the Supplement of Issue 3 and may even find itself in the actual dialogue of Back of the Yards comic scenes.
+As part of this collaboration—and to help shape two new police characters for our Back of the Yards comic series—we plan to facilitate an open dialogue between participating youth and both active and retired police officers.
+Excerpts from these conversations, paired with supplemental comic illustrations, will appear in the Supplement of Issue 3 and may even influence the dialogue or scenes involving the new officers and other characters in the series.

-And once you have taken your notes and given consideration to the prompts below, you can submit your suggestions to us through the "Let's Collaborate" form at the end of this Studio Card page.
+After you’ve considered the prompts and gathered your thoughts, you can share your ideas with us through the “Let’s Collaborate” form at the end of this Studio Card page.

 Prompt #1